Paul92/ADA_Project/index.md

 We perform a similar analysis on the speakers.
-The statements in the dataset have been made by 3310 unique speakers, such as Donald Trump or Ron Jonson, or sources such as Planned Parenthood or Blog Posts.
+The statements in the dataset have been made by 3310 unique speakers, such as Donald Trump or Ron Jonson, or sources such as Blog or Facebook Posts.
 We look at the 29 speakers with more than 50 statements.

 ![subjects](assets/speakers.png){: .center-image }